camwebb/akflora/alaskaflora.org/tcm/README.md

     AuthName "Password Protected"
     AuthUserFile /full/path/to/this/directory/.pw
     Require valid-user

+For the cookie-based filtering by genus:

+    Session On
+    SessionEnv On
+    SessionCookieName session path=/
+    SessionHeader X-Replace-Session

 Then create the file `.pw` with `htpasswd -c .pw <username>` with your chosen password.
 Different users can be created with different